 The access arrangement contains the detailed price control formula that is applied each year to determine the network tariffs.
 Network tariffs are set each year to recover the revenue target.
-For 2020/21 the revenue target is the sum of:
+For 2021/22 the revenue target is the sum of:

-- Western Power's revenue requirement contained in the access arrangement plus - an adjustment for the Tariff Equalisation Contribution (TEC) plus - an adjustment for any previous year revenue over or under-recoveries due to the TEC - recovery of any differences between actual and forecast revenue in 2018/19 - adjustments arising due to the annual update for the debt risk premium
+- Western Power's revenue requirement contained in the access arrangement plus - an adjustment for the Tariff Equalisation Contribution (TEC) plus - an adjustment for any previous year revenue over or under-recoveries due to the TEC - adjustments arising due to the annual update for the debt risk premium

-1.2 2020/21 Foreword
+1.2 2021/22 Foreword

-This section details a number of matters that relate specifically to the preparation of the 2020/21 Price List.
+This section details a number of matters that relate specifically to the preparation of the 2021/22 Price List.